|

 Ronald Regan

-3. The four presidents on Mount Rushmore are Thomas Jefferson, Abraham Lincoln, George Washington and ________?
+3. The four presidents on Mount Rushmore are Thomas Jefferson, Abraham Lincoln, George Washington and

 Theodore Roosevelt